 2. Sell Feelings, Not Solutions

 Want proof?
 One of the questions I ask participants in my sales training is “when a customer makes a decision to purchase a product or service, what percent of the time do they actually buy the BEST solution for their needs?”.
 The most common answer is typically in the 30-50% range, even when the customer chooses their solution!
-The reality is, customers buy products and services that meet BOTH their functional/technical needs, as well as their strategic and emotional needs.
+The reality is, customers buy products and services that meet their functional/technical needs but those needed are overshadowed by their strategic and emotional needs.
 Retail therapy anyone?

 So how can you move from selling solutions to feelings?
 One of the easiest ways is to ditch your traditional sales pitch (which is typically focused on the details of your product) and lead with belief statements and polarizing messages.
 Not only will these types of messages resonate more quickly and deeply with your audience but you’ll be able to deliver them with intoxicatingly high conviction.
 Stirring massive amounts of positive emotions in your customer’s mind and moving them to convert faster!

 Have you ever noticed that seemingly normal people behave completely differently when they’re behind the wheel of a car?
 It’s as though we give ourselves permission to lower our thresholds of patience and human decency the second we have 3000 pounds of steel and glass between us and our fellow commuters.
 Unfortunately, many traditional sellers similarly believe that the tactics they use to engage (and often bother) prospective buyers are completely acceptable when they’re doing it under the banner of “selling”.
-They bombard customers with low-value templated emails, disingenuine LinkedIn invites quickly followed by schlocky solution pitches and generic cold calls for which they haven’t prepared.
+They bombard customers with low-value templated emails, disingenuine LinkedIn invites quickly followed by schlocky solution pitches and generic cold calls for which they haven’t done their homework.

 Guess what?
 In the age where customers have unprecedented access to information, solutions are plentiful, and peer advocacy reigns supreme, such tactics are not only ineffective but will indelibly tarnish your personal and product brand!